-With frosty mornings, pretty villages decked in twinkling lights, Christmas carol, cosy fires, the smell of pine and maybe even a snow flurry or two, Christmas is a great time to visit the Cotswolds.
-Whether you’re planning a Christmas break in the region this year or live locally and want to get into the spirit of the season, here are 25 of our top things to do at Christmas in the Cotswolds in 2021, from light trails and ice skating to Christmas markets and festive events.
+With frosty mornings, pretty villages decked in twinkling lights, Christmas carol, cosy fires, the smell of pine trees and maybe even a snow flurry or two, Christmas is a great time to visit the Cotswolds.
+Whether you’re planning a Christmas break in the region this year or live locally and want to get into the spirit of the season, here are 25 of our top things to do at Christmas in the Cotswolds in 2023, from light trails and ice skating to Christmas markets and festive events.

 25 things to do at Christmas in the Cotswolds